Review: Disney’s Animal Kingdom Villas–Jambo House

 Two-bedroom Villas: for families that can fit into two queens in one bedroom and a king in a second, second-best after the Villas at Disney’s Wilderness Lodge.
 For families that can’t, and thus also need to use the sleeper sofa and/or sleeper chair in the combined living/dining/kitchen space, third after Kidani Village and Bay Lake Tower

 Grand Villas: Best of the DVC resorts

-The spectacular kid appeal of the Jambo House, especially its lobby and views of animals, makes it third on the kid appeal list, and the Disney’s Animal Kingdom Villas–Jambo House share this ranking.
+The spectacular kid appeal of Jambo House, especially its lobby, its art, and its views of animals, makes it third on the kid appeal list, and the Disney’s Animal Kingdom Villas–Jambo House share this ranking.
 (For more on the Disney’s Animal Kingdom Lodge–Jambo House, click here.)

 Convenience.
 For first time visitors following this site’s itineraries, Disney’s Animal Kingdom Villas–Jambo House are the 8th-most convenient of all the Disney resort hotels, and the fifth most convenient of the DVC resorts.